Mural: Graffiti-style

 Recently, graffiti and street art have played a key role in contemporary wall painting.
 Such graffiti/street artists as Keith Haring, Shepard Fairey, Above, Mint&Serf, Futura 2000, Os Gemeos, and Faile among others have successfully transcended their street art aesthetic beyond the walls of urban landscape and onto walls of private and corporate clients.
 As graffiti/street art became more mainstream in the late 1990s, youth-oriented brands such as Nike and Red Bull, with Wieden Kennedy, have turned to graffiti/street artists to decorate walls of their respective offices.
-This trend continued through 2000's with graffiti/street art gaining more recognition from art institutions worldwide.
+This trend continued through 2000s with graffiti/street art gaining more recognition from art institutions worldwide.